HL7/davinci-deqm/source/pages/_includes/indv-measurereport-deqm-intro.md

 1. The date the report was generated
 1. The organization that reported the data
 1. The reporting period
+1. The results of the calculation (the Measure Score)

 Each {{site.data.structuredefinitions.[id].type}} *should* have ([Must Support](guidance.html#must-support)):

-1. Reference to all the resources involved in producing the report
+1. Reference to *all* the resources involved in producing the report

 **Additional Profile specific implementation guidance:**